 - Sugar-Free popsicles

 - Sugar-Free Jell-O/Gelatin

-- Sugar-Free Fudgesicles (Blue Bunny has 4 gm protein) \
+- Sugar-Free Fudgesicles (Blue Bunny has 4 gm protein)

-- Cream Soup Bases STRAIN OUT ALL PIECES\
+- Cream Soup Bases STRAIN OUT ALL PIECES

 - Clear soup broth

 - Avoid spices some may irritate the stomach

-- 1. These fluids will keep you full longer because of the protein.
+- These fluids will keep you full longer because of the protein.
 Continue to sip in small amounts of 1 to 2 ounces.
 DO NOT gulp or force liquids if you feel full. - 2.
 Have at least three liquid meals each day.
-Choose protein-rich liquids for these meals; no more than 30 gm at one sitting.
+Choose protein-rich liquids for these meals; no more than 30 g at one sitting.
 These meals may take longer to consume since you will feel fuller.
 You may divide shakes into smaller meals at this time. - 3.
 It is very important to stay hydrated!
 Drink fluids!
-Your goal is 64 ounces MINIMUM each day. - 4.
-If you experience any abdominal cramping, vomiting, diarrhea, etc., GO BACK TO STAGE 1 FOR 24 HOURS. - 5.
-Aim for your protein goal 70 grams or more for women; 80 grams or more for men.
+Your goal is 64 ounces MINIMUM each day. - If you experience any abdominal cramping, vomiting, diarrhea, etc., GO BACK TO STAGE 1 FOR 24 HOURS. - Aim for your protein goal 70 grams or more for women; 80 grams or more for men.
 You may not reach your protein goal at this time.
-Continue to drink fluids and reach that goal first!
+Continue to drink fluids and reach that goal first! - 6.
+Start post-op vitamins once you are tolerating liquids well.
+Do not take on an empty stomach.

-\ indicates protein sources
+indicates protein sources

-Stage 3:
+Stage 3: Soft/ Pureed Solids

-Soft/Pureed Solids

 Start this stage two weeks after you return home from the hospital.
 THIS STAGE LASTS FOR AT LEAST 2 WEEKS.
 IT IS NOT OK TO MOVE ON FROM THIS STAGE EARLY.
 You may continue foods from Stages 1 & 2.
 Introduce these foods one at a time.
-Wean on to the harder-to-chew textures as tolerated.
+Advance in texture as tolerated.